noodlesx127/Vector-Putt/PROGRESS.md

 - **Level Editor & Browser**
   - [ ] Selection tools: duplicate; polygon vertex edit (polygons are translate-only currently)
-  - [ ] Posts: Snapping Does not work the same as the rest of the editor.
+  - [x] Posts: Snapping Does not work the same as the rest of the editor.
 IE doesnt work the same as walls, ect.
+    - Implemented radius-aware edge-aligned snapping so post edges line up with grid lines like wall edges.
+Applied on initial placement, on drag-move finalize, and when changing radius in the picker.
+Keeps clamping to fairway bounds. (`src/editor/levelEditor.ts`)

 ## Next Up (Short Horizon)
 - Seeded from `TODO.md` backlog: